NAVIGATION: Physician Jobs | Physician Salaries | USMLE | MCAT | Nursing Jobs | CME Online | Medical Software | Student Loans

 Since many residency programs rely heavily on this test score, it's important to do well on it.
 The basic techniques for studying for USMLE Step 2 are straight forward (and we've also listed them on the USMLE home page at the Medical Students USMLE Guide).

 1. Sample questions.
 Sample questions.
 Sample questions.
-Having been through the process, it is clear that the most effective way to study for the USMLE step 1 is by using question banks (Kaplan has a very strong USMLE question bankicon).
-These question banks focus on the important, tested topics, and do a good job of identifying and explaining distractors (those "wrong" answers that sound pretty believable).
+Having been through the process, it is clear that the most effective way to study for the USMLE step 2 is by using question banks (USMLE World and Kaplan have very strong USMLE question banks).
+These question banks focus on the important, tested topics, and do a good job of identifying and explaining distractors (those “wrong” answers that sound pretty believable).

 2. Focus on your weaknesses.
 Because USMLE Step 1 is broken down by topics, you have to perform in all the areas to do well on the test as a whole.

-Also try the USMLE Step 2 Secrets for PDA.
+Also try the USMLE Step 2 Secrets for iOS and Android.